Concorde: Radiation concerns

+British Airways Concorde interior, after refurbishment during time out of service following the 2000 Air France Concorde crash.
+The narrow fuselage permitted only a 4-abreast seating with limited headroom.

-Concorde's high cruising altitude meant people on board received almost twice the flux of extraterrestrial ionising radiation as those travelling on a conventional long-haul flight.
+Concorde's high cruising altitude meant occupants received almost twice the flux of extraterrestrial ionising radiation as those travelling on a conventional long-haul flight.
 Upon Concorde's introduction, it was speculated that this exposure during supersonic travels would increase the likelihood of skin cancer.
-Due to the proportionally reduced flight time, the overall equivalent dose would normally be less than a conventional flight over the same distance.
+Owing to the proportionally reduced flight time, the overall equivalent dose would normally be less than a conventional flight over the same distance.
 Unusual solar activity might lead to an increase in incident radiation.
 To prevent incidents of excessive radiation exposure, the flight deck had a radiometer and an instrument to measure the rate of increase or decrease of radiation.
 If the radiation level became too high, Concorde would descend below 47000 ft.

 Cabin pressurisation

 Airliner cabins were usually maintained at a pressure equivalent to 6000–8,000 ft elevation.
 Concorde's pressurisation was set to an altitude at the lower end of this range, 6000 ft.
 Concorde's maximum cruising altitude was 60000 ft; subsonic airliners typically cruise below 44000 ft.

 A sudden reduction in cabin pressure is hazardous to all passengers and crew.
 Above 50000 ft, a sudden cabin depressurisation would leave a "time of useful consciousness" up to 10–15 seconds for a conditioned athlete.
 At Concorde's altitude, the air density is very low; a breach of cabin integrity would result in a loss of pressure severe enough that the plastic emergency oxygen masks installed on other passenger jets would not be effective and passengers would soon suffer from hypoxia despite quickly donning them.
 Concorde was equipped with smaller windows to reduce the rate of loss in the event of a breach, a reserve air supply system to augment cabin air pressure, and a rapid descent procedure to bring the aircraft to a safe altitude.
 The FAA enforces minimum emergency descent rates for aircraft and noting Concorde's higher operating altitude, concluded that the best response to pressure loss would be a rapid descent.
 Continuous positive airway pressure would have delivered pressurised oxygen directly to the pilots through masks.